Selling online with WordPress?

 - Grouped product: A group of products that can be purchased separately (for example, a computer could be grouped with a basic configuration, a more advanced one and another with the best configuration).

-- External/affiliate product: It is possible to promote products from other shops (and possibly earn a commission on them).
+- External/Affiliate product: It is possible to promote products from other shops (and possibly earn a commission on them).

-- weight, dimensions and shipping class;
+- Weight, dimensions and shipping class (Shipping tab).

-Next step: make your shop functional.
-Let’s look at this in the next section.
+Next step: make your store functional.
+Let’s look at this in the next part.

-You have seen it so far, creating an e-commerce website (whether with WordPress or not) requires a lot of work.
+You have seen it so far, creating an ecommerce website (whether with WordPress or not) requires a lot of work.